MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Set-Location.md

 PS C:\Windows\>
 ```

-The first command sets the location to the root of the `HKLM:` drive in the Registry
+The first command sets the location to the root of the `HKLM:` drive in the Registry provider.
+The second command sets the location to the current location of the `C:` drive in the FileSystem
 provider.
-The second command sets the location to the current location of the `C:` drive in the FileSystem provider.
 When the drive name is specified in the form `<DriveName>:` (without backslash), the cmdlet sets
 the location to the current location in the PSDrive.
-To get the current location in the PSDrive use `Get-Location -PSDrive <DriveName>`.
+To get the current location in the PSDrive use `Get-Location -PSDrive <DriveName>` command.

 ### Example 4: Set the current location to a named stack